pornobrain/raw-person-dump/README.md

 % mongorestore -d pornobrain iafd
 ```

-`RawPerson.content` is populated with html content of iafd performer page.
+`RawPerson.content` is populated with html content of iafd person page.

 See source code for more information: [pornobrain/iafd-recommend](http://github.com/pornobrain/iafd-recommend)